-Upon arrival, please check in with the staff member stationed outside.
+Upon arrival, please remain in your vehicle and follow check-in instructions provided in your reminder emails.
 We ask that you abide by social distancing protocols (at least 6 feet of space between you and others) and we require that you wear a mask when interacting with C-SNIP staff.
-When you check in with the C-SNIP staff member outside, they will place you on a digital waitlist that we will utilize to text you when it is your turn to come inside.
-After being placed on the waitlist, you will be asked to return to your car to wait for your turn.
-When you receive your text message instructing you to come in, please leave your pet(s) in your vehicle until instructed to bring in.
+When you arrive, you will text us at the designated number provided in your emails which will add you to a digital waitlist.
+When you receive your text message instructing you to come in, please follow instructions depending on whether you have a dog or cat.

 C-SNIP is taking this virus outbreak very seriously and we are doing everything we can to minimize the risk of transmission, both to our clients and our staff.
 C-SNIP also asks that if you are feeling unwell at all, that you do not come to your appointment.
 Thank you for your cooperation